 - Then you can go about your day.

-Returning to MA after travel
+Returning to MA After Travel?

-Currently all Fenway locations require that any patient or clients who have lived in or traveled outside the state of Massachusetts in the last two weeks provide proof of a negative COVID test in order to be seen in person.
+Currently, all Fenway locations require that any patient or clients who have lived in or traveled outside the state of Massachusetts in the last two weeks provide proof of a negative COVID test in order to be seen in person.
 This can be provided on paper or pulled up on an electronic device upon entry to any Fenway building.
 These results need to be from 72 hours before your return to Massachusetts or upon your return and before your visit to Fenway Health.

 This applies to all patients and clients, regardless of the circumstances of your travel.
-We are instituting this measure to help keep all of our patients and staff as safe as possible.

 - We ask that you try to arrive for your appointment no earlier than ten minutes before it is scheduled.
 We aim to limit your time spent in waiting areas.